This section contains a list of questions that are frequently asked by Safari Experts clients and general inquiries from our Web site.

 In Africa, most of the lodges have curio shops – and some of the plusher lodges have expensive gift shops where you could, if you so wished, spend much of your day!

-African carvings, beadwork and basketry make great souvenirs and gifts.
+African carvings, bead-work and basketry make great souvenirs and gifts.
 In the higher bracket, superb jewelry, precious stones, paintings, bronzes and furniture are all available – just ask your guides.
-Most shops now accept credit cards, mostly Visa and Mastercard.
+Most shops now accept credit cards, mostly Visa and Mastercard, though often not Amex.

 Whilst this is a personal decision, I strongly discourage trying to offload old worn out clothing and shoes in return for arts and crafts that have taken weeks to make, and or are of long-term emotional value.
 Not only do I consider it somewhat insulting, but in recent years cheap second-hand clothing is readily available thanks to the generosity of the church donations from the West!
 These items find their way to third world countries by the container load!